zboxfs/zbox-docs/docs/getting-started.md

 2. Extract and copy the whole `zbox-browser-0.2.0` folder to your website's `static` or `public` folder

-   The folder should like below:
+   The folder structure should like below:

    ```sh
     zbox-browser-0.2.0